illegal workers

 Home Office resources

-The Home Office provides a number of free online resources to help employers conduct a right to work check on all new employees.
-Below is a selection of guidance on the right to work procedure:
+The Home Office provides a number of free online resources to help employers conduct a Right to Work check.
+Below is a selection of the guidance available on the Right to Work procedure:

 What is the industry doing?

-• The Considerate Constructors Scheme’s Code of Considerate Practice consists of five sections.
-The ‘Value their Workforce’ section emphasises that constructors should provide a supportive and caring working environment and Scheme Monitors assess how well a site ensures the legitimacy of their workforce.
+• The Considerate Constructors Scheme’s Code of Considerate Practice consists of three sections.
+The ‘Value their Workforce’ section emphasises that constructors should provide a supportive and caring working environment and Scheme Monitors assess how well a site ensures the legitimacy of their workforce

-• The Chartered Institute of Building (CIOB) has produced a toolkit for tackling modern slavery in construction, in conjunction with Stronger Together (a nationwide initiative that provides training, resources and support for businesses that are looking to better tackle illegal working.)
-To find out more about the partnership, click here.
+• The Chartered Institute of Building (CIOB) has produced a toolkit for tackling modern slavery in construction, in conjunction with Stronger Together (a nationwide initiative that provides training, resources and support for businesses that are looking to better tackle illegal working).
 To view a short film produced by the campaign telling a story of modern slavery, click here.
 To access the toolkit, click here.

-• An article from October 2016 outlines how Barratt Developments are confronting illegal working and modern slavery through the introduction of a dedicated whistleblower hotline for its workforce.
-To find out more, click here.
+• An article from Barratt Developments outlines how they are confronting illegal working and modern slavery through the introduction of a dedicated whistleblower hotline for their workforce.
+To find out more, click here

 • Build UK has issued a guidance note for preventing illegal working in the construction industry.
 To read this document, click here.